 landscape approach, SWCA was able to formulate an NRHP nomination that took into account the building and the surrounding meticulously planned plazas, which were critical to the building's historic significance and integrity.

 REFERENCES

 Below are three references familiar with SWCA's cultural resource work.

 CLIENT INFORMATION

 Tyler Thigpen Antero Resources

-Environmental & Regulatory Manger 1615 Wynkoop Street, Denver, CO 80202
+Environmental & Regulatory Manger ital & Regulatory Manger 1615 Wynkoop Street, Denver, CO 80202

 (303) 357-6763; tthigpen@anteroresources.com

 PAST EXPERIENCE

 Cultural resource support for pipeline, well pad, and natural gas related infrastructure.
-Familiar with SWCA's historic architectural services, and oversaw the Sandy Run Road Upgrade Project.
+Familiar with SWCA's

+historic architectural services, and oversaw the Sandy Run Road Upgrade Project.

 CLIENT INFORMATION

-Michael Beauthless

-Discourses

-OLIENT IN ONWENTION

 Michael Beardsley BL Companies

 Principal 4242 Carlisle Pike, Suite 260, Camp Hill, PA 17011

 (717) 943-1687; mbeardsley@blcompanies.com

 PAST EXPERIENCE

 Cultural resources services in support of a variety of telecommunication projects.
-SWCA routinely provides cultural resource screening services for BL Companies, as well as archaeological and historic architecture support.
+SWCA routinely provides cultural

 CLIENT INFORMATION

 Jackson R. Lamb, MBA, PMP TransCanada

-Senior Environmental Specialist 700 Louisiana Street, Rm.
+Senior Environmental Specialist st 700 Louisiana Street, Rm.
 14134-C, Houston, TX 77002

 (832) 320-5933; Jackson_Lamb@transcanada.com

 PAST EXPERIENCE

 Cultural resources survey and consultation for natural gas development in Illinois.

 SCOPE

 The following scope of work is based on the Request for Proposals provided by the Village Historic Preservation Commission.
 The work will progress from the formulation of the formal NRHP documentation to the submission of the application to the Illinois SHPO and the IHSAC.
 The specific tasks are outlined below.

 TASK 1: COMPLETION OF THE NATIONAL REGISTER APPLICATION FORM

 SWCA will work with the Historic Preservation Commission and local stakeholders to complete the National Register Application Form for Historic Lilacia Park.
 This task will also include the creation of a site plan, a geographic information system (GIS) map, and photographs, taken in accordance with National Park Service guidelines.
 All work under this task will be completed in according with guidelines established by the Illinois SHPO, the IHSAC, and the National Park Service (National Register Bulletin 18: How to Evaluate and Nominate Designed Historic Landscapes).